isabelcosta/TwitterCopyCat/README.md

 # TwitterCopyCat

-Description: My first android app while learning Android development concepts.
+**Description:** My first android app while learning Android development concepts.
+Its funcionality is similar to Twitter.
+The user has a timeline with public tweets and can send 140 caracters tweets.

+**Current state:** Right now, the app doesn't work properly because its dependent on an obsolete API.

+**Basic Funcionalities:**

+- Login with a username and password;
+- Send 140 caracters tweet;
+- ... [todo]

 ## Used libraries: